epfahl/auta/README.md

 ]
 ```

 A trigger function consumes new, normalized time series data and the previous state, and emits True (triggered) or False (not triggered).
-Update rules for episodes are given as data, since there are on three possibilities:
+Update rules for episodes are given as data, since there are only three possibilities:

 ```
 initialize: set to the value in the initial state